Learn best practices for using memory efficiently in iOS and tvOS.

 Understand Changes in Memory Accounting

-The accounting for purgeable, nonvolatile memory has changed in iOS 12 and tvOS 12.
+The accounting for purgeable, nonvolatile memory changed beginning in iOS 12 and tvOS 12.
 In iOS 11 and tvOS 11, allocations with this memory storage mode—commonly used by Metal apps to store buffers, textures, and state objects—weren't counted toward an app’s memory limit and weren't presented in tools like Xcode memory gauge.
 It was possible for an app’s actual memory usage to exceed certain predetermined memory limits without being terminated.

 Optimize Memory Usage in Your Metal App